jamaine59/1800_202510_BBY10/README.md

 ---

 ## Contributors
+- **Brad Muirhead** - Fresh to coding and looking to learn the ropes
 - **Jamaine** - reading fantasy books
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.